TY - JOUR

 T1 - Inhibition of Fusarium oxysporum growth in banana by silver nanoparticles

-T2 - In vitro and in vivo assays
+T2 - in vitro and in vivo assays

-AU - Mendoza, Natalia Veronica
+AU - Mendoza, Natalia Verónica

-AU - Yánez, Paola
+AU - Yánez Atiencia, Paola Jazmín

 AU - Magdama, Freddy